 The project preparation processes for the four programme areas are at various stages of development, though it can be highlighted that all programmes are in the early stages of aligned planning and preparation.
-Refer Annexure 1 for details of stage at which each project is at.
+A detailed analysis of the stage at which each catalytic programme areas is, will be provided in the final BEPP report.